-We believe that Dr. Taub is qualified to serve as Chief Medical Officer, President, Research and Development and a member of our board of directors due to her extensive experience as a pharmaceutical executive heading up major development programs in non-alcoholic steatohepatitis, or NASH.
+We believe that Dr. Taub is qualified to serve on our board based on her experience as our Chief Medical Officer and President, Research and Development, and due to her extensive experience as a pharmaceutical executive heading up major development programs in non-alcoholic steatohepatitis, or NASH.